 After a few requests, one of these women took me to see their workshop.
 I saw the Sangwon wood pieces that are given shape using a machine before being painted with a base color.
 Melamine painting in the final base color on which designs are then hand painted.
 Most designs are floral or geometric patterns.
 The original practice was to finish the products using lacquer that used to give a chocolate color.
 But now this color is achieved through polishing only.
 We were told the old process was very tedious and time taking.
 And now almost no one does it anymore.
 Later when we walked around this artisan street, we could see the half-carved wooden pieces dominating the exteriors of many houses.

 Popular woodwork of Sankheda

-Popular items of woodwork include Bajod or low stools for Puja, Bangle stands, dandiya sticks, temples, sofa sets, Jhoolas etc. This small village also exports its furniture nationally as well as internationally.
-If you have visited Gujarati homes, in all probability you would have seen a glimpse of Sankheda work.
+Popular items of woodwork include Bajod or low stools for Puja, Bangle stands, dandiya sticks, temples, sofa sets, Jhoolas, etc. This small village also exports its furniture nationally as well as internationally.
+If you have visited Gujarati homes, in all probability you would have seen a glimpse of this kind wooden work furnitures.

 It is one of the many small centers of excellence that India has and not many of us know about.

 Recommend you to read the following travel blog on Places to visit in Gujarat.